-Venice does, however, face a harsh reality due to climate change and is said to be slowly sinking at the rate of approximately 2 inches every century.
+Venice is facing a harsh reality due to climate change and is said to be slowly sinking at the rate of approximately 2 inches every century.
 While on our gondola ride, our gondolier told us that Venice’s inhabitants have had to move to the 2nd floor of their houses due to water levels rising – and there is no sign of this stopping.
 Yet another reason to visit before this terrible predicament comes true!

 Fast-forward 7 years later and I am in love.
 In every single way!
 True, it might be a little pricier than an average Italian town, but we managed to do everything see below for just under 200 EUR for both of us.
 We drove from Slovenia to Venice with a car and spent the entire day spoiling ourselves the Italian way (see point 8).